 In 2015, the United Nations published a comprehensive list of 17 Sustainable Development Goals (SDGs).
 As sustainability is deeply integrated into the daily operations of Arctic Paper, we decided to match the material themes described above with SDGs.
-We have identified which of the UN's goals are most relevant to our activities, and which goals Arctic Paper can best contribute to.
+We have identified six SDGs that we find are the most relevant to our operations and to which Arctic Paper best can contribute to.

 Theme SDG focus area Impact on Arctic Paper core operations Impact on Arctic Paper value chain What Arctic Paper is doing?
-People 3 GOOD HEALTH AND WELLSERNG $\checkmark$ $\checkmark$ Systematic approach to health and safety in each mill Annually approved action plans for health and safety Occupational healthcare service at all sites Rehabilitation services on offer Keeping a register to analyse and prevention of accidents 8 RECENT W 8 BEEENT WORK AND ECONOMIC GROWTH $\checkmark$ $\checkmark$ Environment 6 CLEAN WATER AND SAMITATION $\checkmark$ &gt; State of the art water treatment facilities at all sites &gt; Plans in place to improve water efficiency &gt; Measurement and monitoring of indicators of water inflow and outflow &gt; Employee education with regards to 13 action $\checkmark$ $\checkmark$ environmental behaviours > Improvements in energy efficiency > Measurement and monitoring of emission indicators > Mills are ISO14001 certified and fulfil EU EMAS regulations $\checkmark$ $\checkmark$ Measurement and monitoring of waste management indicators Business operations 12 RESPONSELE CONSUMPTION AND PRODUCTION $\checkmark$ &gt; Freely-available paper profiles of all our products &gt; Responsible supply chain practices &gt; Strong focus on measuring and minimising the environmental impact of our business operations
+People 3 montestand → Annually ap → Occupation → Rehabilitatio Systematic approach to health and safety in each mill Annually approved action plans for health and safety Occupational healthcare service at all sites Rehabilitation services on offer Keeping a register to analyse and prevention of accidents 8 DECENT WORK AND ECONOMIC GROWTH $\checkmark$ $\checkmark$ Environment 6 CLEAN WATER AND SAMITATION $\checkmark$ &gt; State of the art water treatment facilities at all sites &gt; Plans in place to improve water efficiency &gt; Measurement and monitoring of indicators of water inflow and outflow &gt; Employee education with regards to 13 action $\checkmark$ $\checkmark$ environmental behaviours > Improvements in energy efficiency > Measurement and monitoring of emission indicators > All mills are ISO14001 certified and fulfil EU EMAS $\checkmark$ $\checkmark$ regulations Measurement and monitoring of waste management indicators Business operations 12 RESPONSIBIE CONSUMPTION AND PRODUCTION $\checkmark$ &gt; Freely-available paper profiles of all our products &gt; Responsible supply chain practices &gt; Strong focus on measuring and minimising the environmental impact of our business operations